Bijeljina massacre: Ethnic cleansing, mosque destruction, and detainment

 The SDG stayed in Bijeljina until at least May 1992.
 General Manojlo Milovanović, chief-of-staff of the Army of Republika Srpska (VRS), commented on Arkan's activities in Bijeljina and Zvornik in April and May 1992: "The return of Serb voluntary units from the Republika Srpska and Republika Srpska Krajina was characterized by long formations consisting of both personnel carriers and tanks and a great number of trucks.
 This was a clear sign of looting."
-The ICTY concluded that Serb forces killed a minimum of 52 people, mostly Bosniaks, between April and September 1992 in the Bijeljina municipality.
-In April, an "organized campaign" had begun to remove the Bosniak population of Bijeljina.
-The SDS in Bijeljina put forth a plan and proposed that a Bosniak family be killed "on each side of town to create an atmosphere of fear".
+The ICTY concluded that Serb forces killed a minimum of 52 people, mostly Muslims, between April and September 1992 in the Bijeljina municipality.
+In April, an "organised campaign" had begun to remove the Muslim population of Bijeljina.
+The SDS in Bijeljina put forth a plan and proposed that a Muslim family be killed "on each side of town to create an atmosphere of fear".
 On 23 September 1992, the SDG and Mirko's Chetniks handed over control of Bijeljina to the SDS and the plan was carried out by Duško Malović's special police unit.
 On 24 and 25 September, in the village of Bukreš, 22 people including seven children were removed from their homes and taken to the village of Balatun where they were killed and thrown into the Drina river.
 It is suspected that they were killed by members of the Special Unit of the MUP RS under the supervision of local police and the former State Security.
 All were under the direct command of Mićo Stanišić the then Minister of MUP RS.
 Mass ethnic cleansing was committed and nine detention camps were established following the massacre.
 All seven mosques in Bijeljina were destroyed.
-They were systematically destroyed using explosives under the supervision of police and experts, and after their collapse the remains were removed with military construction equipment.
+They were systematically destroyed using explosives under the supervision of police and experts.
+After their collapse the remains were removed with military construction equipment.
 Trees were planted where they once stood.